epicodus-classroom/dei-curriculum/dei-talks/2_identifying_and_preventing_microaggressions.md

 * You are _never_ required to confront someone if you don't want to, or don't feel comfortable.
 Feel free to separate yourself from the situation.
 It's okay to take time alone to process.
 It's also okay to talk to somebody a while after the incident.
 * Remember the difference between impact and intent.
 Your feelings are valid, regardless of the intent of the person committing the microaggression.
 * You may choose to tell someone they've committed a microaggression.
 If you wish, explain why the microaggression was hurtful.
-While it may be difficult, try to treat them as you would like someone to treat you, if you accidentally hurt their feelings.
+While it may be difficult, try to treat them as you would like to be treated if you accidentally hurt someone else’s feelings.
 * You may also choose to discuss the situation with Epicodus staff.
 We will provide support, preserve your privacy, and work with you to devise a follow-up plan.
-* Please let Epicodus know if you ever feel threatened, unsafe, or unwelcome at any time.
+* Please let Epicodus staff know if you ever feel threatened, unsafe, or unwelcome at any time.
 We are here to advocate for you.
 * If you feel you can no longer pair with another student due to microaggressions, inform Epicodus staff so we may accommodate.

 ### What Should I Do if I Witness a Microaggression?